Bridging the communication gap: toward a more informed public understanding of sustainable farming

 Objective 1: Complete Qualitative Frame Testing by conducting four peer review sessions in the West (2021-22).

-This objective involves the final efficacy testing of new narrative elements in an interactive group setting, including the testing for “stickiness” during person-to-person transmission.
-In May 2022, we will conduct four separate peer discourse sessions (similar to focus groups) in the western states via Zoom.
-These sessions aim to answer the following questions:
+This objective involved the final efficacy testing of new narrative elements in an interactive group setting, including the testing for “stickiness” during person-to-person transmission.
+Peer discourse sessions (similar to focus groups) are a qualitative approach to explore the common patterns of talking that people use in social settings, and how they negotiate and move among these patterned ways of talking.
+These sessions aimed to answer the following questions:

 • What communication tools and strategies effectively work to overcome such resistance?

-Transcripts and video from the peer discourse sessions are analyzed using a cognitive analysis process that examines the ways people think about a topic, their patterns of reasoning, the connections they make to other issues, and the devices they use to resist new information.
+Transcripts and video from the peer discourse sessions were analyzed using a cognitive analysis process that examines the ways people think about a topic, their patterns of reasoning, the connections they make to other issues, and the devices they use to resist new information.
 This method surfaces themes and trends, affords an exploration of how well new frames help to reshape thinking, and it identifies those frames that have the best chance of entering the public discourse.
-We will also analyze any differences between groups, which will provide insight into how social identities and group dynamics adjust, refocus, or filter the way people talk and think about a social issue.

 This is longstanding methodology for FrameWorks, which generally produces 3-5 toolkits a year on a variety of social issues, each one accessed thousands of times.
 Two toolkit examples are listed below for reference: